Updated: Jul 7

 “And now for our final event... the talent competition!”

-Jay’s stomach dropped like a brick thrown off a building as she followed her fellow bronzer-laden floating goddesses off the stage and into the wings.
+Jay’s stomach plummeted as she followed her fellow bronzer-laden floating goddesses off the stage and into the wings.
 The talent competition.
-Her real talent was inventing – research – sciency things.
+Jay’s real talent was inventing – research – sciency things.
+Maybe some art; she was decent at graphic design.
 But today... today she would be doing something different, something that might actually win.

-After all, she was here to win.
-It was the point of everything, the only reason.
-She needed money, and the prize for winning was… money.
-Lots of it.
-Because of that, she would be doing something she had only previously done in the privacy of her own home... and at the previous pageant rounds... and maybe once in elementary school but -- Seriously, can I be blamed for that?
-My mom made me do it.
-She would be singing.
+Jay needed money, and the prize for winning was lots of it.
+So she would be doing something she had only previously done in the privacy of her own home... and maybe once in elementary school when her mother forced her: She would be singing.

 The first girl had already taken the stage.
 Jay was next, slotted second to perform by some random selection or act of fate or merciful panel judge who knew that any more anxious waiting than that would possibly actually kill her.
 Jay felt the urge to pace, but – high heels.
 So instead she slid back against the nearest wall and stood like a statue, petrified.
 Maybe I can fade into the wall and disappear.

 The music flourished and Jay gasped.
 That was... it sounded like...
 My song.
-THIS GIRL IS SINGING MY SONG.
 How was that possible?
 Didn’t they screen the acts?
 Why would they let two girls sing the same thing one right after the other?
-No, oh no. Jay was good, but this girl was good too, and following right after her would only make Jay’s act seem like a copy, forgettable at best and perhaps even pitiable.
-That wouldn’t work; she needed to win.
+Dread clenched Jay’s stomach.
+Jay was good, but this girl was good too, and following right after her would only make Jay’s act seem like a copy, forgettable at best and perhaps even pitiable.
+That wouldn’t work.
+She needed to win.

 “You’re going to have to do it,” a voice murmured over her shoulder.

-Jay let out a little squeal, stifling it as soon as it emerged.
+Jay let out a little squeal, then stifled it as soon as it emerged.
 But the other girls had heard it – they glanced her way, eyes questioning.

 “Stop it, go away, stop it,” Jay whispered.